 Depending on the size, make, and model of your motorcycle there will be variances in costs for items like insurance and servicing.
 For example, you can expect to pay much higher prices for your insurance for a BMW K1600GT than you would a Honda CBR 500X based on the difference in vehicle cost.
 You can see in the chart below how the cost of cover varies for three different bikes with varying engine sizes.

 The same can be true for maintenance and repairs.
 More expensive vehicles with larger engine sizes will cost more on average than smaller more economical models.
-All these factors should be taken into consideration before purchasing your motorcycle.
+All these factors should be taken into consideration when you're deciding which motorcycle to buy.

 Finally, be sure to follow the rules around where you can park and ride a motorcycle to avoid getting a fine—surely the most easily avoided cost of owning a motorbike!